gdiminin/HaSAPPy/docs/Tutorials/Compile_LoadModule.md

 @4A) bowtie2
 ```

 Provide the absolute PATH of reference genome location used by bowtie2 to align reads.
-For bowtie2 and nvBowtie also the file name without extension must be indicated.
+For bowtie2 and nvBowtie the file name without extension must be indicated.
 For NextGenMap, provide the “xxxxx.fa” file
 ```
 Location of reference genome:
 @4B) /Users/User/HaSAPPy/reference/Mus_musculus/UCSC/mm10/Sequence/BowtieIndex/genome